 Guilford Press – 2012 – 667 pages

 A leading text for undergraduate- and graduate-level courses, this book introduces widely used forms of remote sensing imagery and their applications in plant sciences, hydrology, earth sciences, and land use analysis.
 The text provides comprehensive coverage of principal topics and serves as a framework for organizing the vast amount of remote sensing information available on the Web.
-Featuring case studies and review questions, the book's 4 sections and 21 chapters are carefully designed as independent units that instructors can select from as needed for their courses.
+Including case studies and review questions, the book's four sections and 21 chapters are carefully designed as independent units that instructors can select from as needed for their courses.
 Illustrations include 29 color plates and over 400 black-and-white figures.
-New to this edition:

 "The fifth edition of this outstanding text maintains the high standards that faculty and students have enjoyed in previous editions.
-It provides one of the best-organized, most accessible treatments of introductory remote sensing available.
+It provides one of the best-organized, most accessible treatments available.
 The inclusion of extensive references and, especially, additional learning resources easily enables instructors to explore topics in more depth as desired.
 I am particularly impressed with how Campbell and Wynne have admirably met the challenge of keeping the text up to date with respect to new analytical methods, always a challenge in this ever-changing field.
-The full section on change detection is another welcome addition."- Rick L. Lawrence, Department of Land Resources and Environmental Sciences, Montana State University, USA
+The full section on change detection is another welcome addition."--Rick L. Lawrence, Department of Land Resources and Environmental Sciences, Montana State University